OHI-Science/ohimanual/3_conduct_manual/file_system.md

 This script installs `ohicore`, which is the second repository required for the Toolbox and is the engine behind all OHI calculations.
 You will need to run this script only once when you [first install the toolbox](http://ohi-science.org/manual/#install-ohicore).

-**pre_scores.R**
+**configure_toolbox.R**

 This script does the pre-checks before running goal models and calculate dimension scores.
 It loads "ohicore", calls all goal functions and data layers in the "conf" folder, and check that all data layers are registered properly.
 You are encouraged to use this script when you're working on individual goal models.
 After you register data layers for a goal, or make any changes to the data layers, source this script before running model-specific functions in functions.R.

 **calculate_scores.R**